All Humans Are Welcome Here!

 Learn to Sew a Cycling Cap

 Note: the class described below is no longer happening, but you can still learn how to make a cycling cap following the instructions in my carefully-crafted downloadable cycling cap sewing patterns.
 The included instructions include illustrations and are so detailed that in over 12 years selling them, I’ve only ever had two people contact me with questions!
 If you’ve wanted to set aside the time to finally make yourself a cycling cap, why not book a class?
 Meet some new people, get help to get over any tricky bits, and check that project off your list?
-Ellie at Klum House, a professional seamstress and sewing instructor, is teaching a cap sewing class in Portland, Oregon on Saturday, November 5 from… continue reading
+Ellie at Klum House, a professional seamstress and sewing instructor, is teaching a cap sewing class in Portland, Oregon on Saturday, November 5 from 1 to 5pm.
+She will be teaching using Little Package sewing patterns.
+Level 2 Sewing Class: Some prior sewing experience continue reading…

 star wars cycling cap bills